m-dandrea/LAVA/README.md

 ## 5. Land eligibility
 With the JupyterNotebook `Atlite_custom_region.ipynb` you can finally derive the available area of your study region.
-Set the name of your region with `region_name` and if necessary also set the EPSG code with `EPSG_custom` or leave it as an empty string.
-You can then run all cells.
 You can use the predefined exclusions or customize it yourself.
 The code automatically recognizes if a file does not exist and thus does not take into account the respective file for the exclusion (e.g. there is no coastlines files when having a study region without a coast).

-### More info
+## 6. More info
 * Terrascope API: not implemented because of limited functionalities (e.g. only downloads tiles, data cannot be clipped to area of interest).
 [API documentation](https://vitobelgium.github.io/terracatalogueclient/api.html), [ESAworldvcover Product](https://docs.terrascope.be/#/DataProducts/WorldCover/WorldCover),